nikitasilaparasetty/Chatbot-Tutorials/README.md

 This chatbot uses ChatterBot and its utilities to develop conversational skills.

 It is a very simple yet powerful way to develop a chatbot by providing the program with training data and allowing it to continue learning and improving over time.
 You can complete it in less than 10 minutes.

+You can find the step-by-step tutorial here: https://medium.com/@nikitasilaparasetty/how-to-build-a-chatbot-using-the-python-chatterbot-library-fb606fdf14bb